JJMihawk/keeperchallenge-solution/README.md

     keys.

-    **NOTE**    I added the hashCode method to the Position class to allow the correct performance of the equals method.
+    **NOTE:**    I added the hashCode method to the Position class to allow the correct performance of the equals method.